-Higher Education and Economic Development Are Great Partners
+Higher Education and Economic Development Complement One Another

-Most active community folks don't think of higher education and economic development as close companions.
-But when you consider our definition of economic development--attracting an activity that brings new money into your community--higher education would seem to be perhaps the quintessential economic development activity.
+When you consider our definition of economic development--attracting an activity that brings new money into your community--a residential higher education institution is perhaps the quintessential economic development activity.

-On this page we'll develop a sketch of how town and gown controversies should be set aside to allow a university and its intellectual capital to bring you new inventions and patents that lead to community jobs.
+If your city hosts a research university, on this page we will develop a sketch of how town and gown controversies and culture clashes should be set aside to allow a university and its intellectual capital to bring you new inventions and patents that lead to community jobs.

-But let's not overlook the economic impact of the campus itself, which is likely to be a major employer.
-In the instance of residential campuses, it brings brand new semi-permanent residents.
-It's like tourism in economic impact, only the tourists stay a lot longer, spend more, and delve more deeply into the community.
-And the government doesn't have to spend its own money to attract these "tourists"!
+It's like tourism in economic impact, except that the "tourists" stay a lot longer, spend more, and delve more deeply into the community.
+And the government doesn't have to spend its own money to attract these tourists!

-What You Need to Know about Higher Education and Economic Development Relationships
+What You Need to Know about the Relationship between Higher Education and Economic Development

-If you're a community leader, or a neighborhood leader in the proximity of a college, university, or technical school, make it your business to understand the strengths, weaknesses, challenges, and opportunities that are facing your local higher education institution.
+If you're a community leader, or a neighborhood leader near a college, university, or technical school, make it your business to understand the strengths, weaknesses, challenges, and opportunities that are facing your local higher education institution.

 I know, they're a bunch of stuffy intellectuals over there, they speak their own language, they're deliriously liberal, and the institution itself moves at a snail's pace.
 They all have red Persian rugs in their living rooms, and way too many books.

 Oh, get over it.
-But if you refuse to get over it, I could suggest many more difficult ways to attract the same number of jobs into your community, if you'd like.
-Providing you have 10 or 20 years to implement the plan.
+If you refuse to get over it, I could suggest many more difficult ways for you to try to attract the same number of jobs into your community, if you'd like.
+These other methods might work in 10 or 20 years.

 Remember that your local college or university provides jobs not only for elites such as faculty members, but also for janitors, cafeteria workers, people to change the light bulbs, and clerical workers.
-When higher education and economic development entities start brainstorming together, apprenticeships, jobs programs, facility sharing, and talent sharing coudl benefit all.
+When higher education and economic development entities brainstorm together, apprenticeships, jobs programs, facility sharing, and talent sharing could benefit all.

-And as a footnote, remember that higher education provides you with exposure to international culture, concerts, lectures, plays, graffiti, and college bars that you wouldn't have otherwise.
+And as a footnote, remember that higher education provides you with exposure to international culture, concerts, lectures, plays, graffiti art, night life, and college bars that you wouldn't have otherwise.

-So if your local institution's strength didn’t immediately spring to mind a moment ago when we mentioned the word, make it your business to find out.
-Because the "town" part of the town and gown equation can make a big difference in whether a college or university succeeds.
+If your local institution's unique or unusual strength didn’t immediately spring to mind a moment ago when we mentioned strengths, make it your business to find out where your higher ed institution excels.
+The "town" part of the town and gown equation can make a big difference in whether a college or university succeeds.

 If your technical college is well known for graphics arts, are you taking advantage of that in your community economic development promotions?
 But in the other direction, had you thought of a graphics art contest, exhibition, or fair where commercial artists from beyond your own city would compete or show?
 If you didn't know that your local institution is a graphic arts mecca, how would you have figured out you could have a graphic arts exhibition over a summer weekend?

-Say you are in a small city surrounded by rural area, but you have a great engineering school.
-After only a small amount of dialogue between the higher education and economic development communities, you'd know that you'd best kick your entrepreneurship training and town culture into high gear.
+Imagine you are in a small city surrounded by rural area, but you have a great engineering school.
+After only a small amount of dialogue between the higher education and economic development communities, you'd know that you'd best start to promote entrepreneurship and work to see that your town culture is supportive.
 Some savvy old-time businesspersons could sure help those techie start-ups that don't know anything about finding a good accountant.

 In this instance, higher education and economic development really need to work together, if the potential for spin-offs from a technical faculty are ever to prosper.